 Icelandic Licorice Candy – there is no logical explanation for the love Icelanders have for black licorice but it is very evident in all the sweets they make.
 Grab some to take home!

 A book by an Icelandic author – no other country in the world published as many books per person so there is a lot to choose from.
 No worries, they have been translated!
 See out the Best Icelandic Authors blog for inspiration.

 There are so many interesting shops and boutiques all around the country that deserve your attention.
 Some of them sell local handicrafts and other delicacies from the region but what all of them have in common is that they are truly worth the stop and could make for an unusual and authentic souvenir.

 UNA farmers market at Hvolsvöllur – this is where you go to get food and sweets made in the region.

-Icewear / Vík Wool at Vík – the perfect stop for a souvenir, woolen blanket purchases or outdoor clothing shopping.
+Icewear / Vík Wool at Vík – the perfect stop for souvenir, woolen blanket purchases, or outdoor clothing shopping.